Five years in the making, 'The Plan' ends Cubs drought

 "My first impression was wow, these guys won the World Series in Boston, they've been incredibly successful financially but they are ego-less people trying to provide the best possible environment for a team of baseball players to be successful.
 That's the simple goal."

-The masterplan was built on a foundation of scouting and player development, supplemented by a series of brilliant trades and when the time was right, opening the cheque book for go-for-it free agency signings like Jon Lester and Aroldis Chapman.
+The masterplan was built on a foundation of scouting and player development, supplemented by a series of brilliant trades and when the time was right, opening the cheque book for go-for-it free agency signings.

 Epstein said he would not rest until the Cubs had the best scouting department in the game.
 His first three top draft picks - Albert Almora Jr, National League MVP favorite Kris Bryant and post-season hero Kyle Schwarber - all played vital roles on Wednesday.